 The children will get a Dojo point every time they do something impressive at school.

 We use Class Dojo in Year 2 and all our parents are connected via the app.
 This allows our families to be fully involved in everything that happens in Year 2.
 The children are proud of their achievements and want to share these with their families via the app.

 The children in Year 2 are not just working really hard in their lessons this term but we are doing lots of extra activities to learn important skills.
 The children use sign language to answer the register.
 Children in Year 2 are given responsible jobs to help our classroom community for example taking the register, handing out the snack and milk, sharpening pencils and much more.

-Below are some fantastic examples of the children’s work and the amazing progress the children have made in only one year!!
+Below are some fantastic examples of the work year 2 did last year and the amazing progress the children have made in only one year!!

 What fantastic progress!!

-Here is a picture from one of year 2’s maths books which shows just how hard they have been working.
-Super job!
+Here is a picture from one of year 2’s maths books from last year to show our expectations for this coming year.

 A homework task for maths and spelling will be sent out each week on a Friday, this is expected to be returned the following Thursday.
-This homework is so important on the lead up to SATs since the children need to be practicing as much as possible.
+This homework is so important especially because year 2 is an important SATs year.
+The children need to be practicing as much as possible.